 Once the installation is complete, we can move on to the second step.

-Search for the mutual fund of your interest, eg. ICICI Prudential US Bluechip Equity Fund – Direct Plan – Growth.
+Search for the mutual fund of your interest, eg. ICICI Prudential US Bluechip Equity Fund – Direct Plan – Growth, and select the fund.

-Click on the fund.
-The API URL for the selected fund will be found just below the search bar.
-Copy the URL.
+The API URL for the selected mutual fund will be found just below the search bar.

 We can now begin importing the mutual fund data to Google Sheets.